jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

        plugin is disabled.
 If you wish to remove the {attachments} token, you may want to use the "HTML" view mode in the editor to make sure that you also delete the surrounding span tags.

+       .. warning:: The custom placement mode does not work for attachments on Category descriptions.

      - '*Disabled (filter)*' - This option will disable the display of attachments lists and suppress the display of any {attachments}
        tags in articles or content items.